albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 |Download Tracks| Download Tracks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Downloads Oceanic or other tracks which are NAT, PACOTS and AUSOTS.
+Downloads Oceanic or other tracks which are NAT or PACOTS.
 Download tracks first before using the option above.

 Same as :ref:`download-tracks`.